ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

 The **TransferAgent** has two modes of operation:

  * standalone, when all requests are handled using **ProcessPool** and **TransferTask**,
- * scheduling for FTS with failback **TransferTask** functionality.
+ * scheduling for FTS with fail-back **TransferTask** functionality.

 By default FTS scheduling is disabled and all requests are processed using tasks.
-The failback mechanism is triggered in case that:
+The fail-back mechanism is triggered in case that:

  * the FTS channels between SourceSE and TargetSE is not defined,
  * there is a trouble to define correct replication tree,